Utsira, Norway: Your Ultimate Guide to This Enchanting Island

 This timber church was built in 1785 but underwent renovation in 1870.
 However, the original pulpit is still in place.
 The inside was very different from the decor in most churches we have seen.

-Moreover, the choice of colours, pink, blue and white was unusual.
+Moreover, the choice of pink, blue and white colours was unusual.
 In line with the nautical connection of the island, a ship hung near the altar.

-Utsira Church
+Utsira Church ©Lifejourney4two

-Inside Utsira Church
+Inside Utsira Church ©Lifejourney4two

-Until 1945, seagull catching was popular on the island.
-This is because, the gulls were poaching from the spring herring shoals, so the islanders set traps.
-Once caught, the seagull feathers were used to fill quilts, with about 80-100 birds filling one quilt.
+Once caught, the seagull feathers were used to fill quilts, with about 80-100 bird feathers required to fill one quilt.
 Also, if food was scarce, the seagulls became food and a source of nutrition.

-Birds are even represented in the street art on Utsira
+Birds are even represented in the street art on Utsira ©Lifejourney4two

-Although not so good at bird spotting, what we did know how to spot, and find, were geocaches.
-Unfortunately, we were short on time, so only managed to search for three.
-However, we could easily have spent a day hunting the many hidden caches across Utsira’s diverse landscape.
+Although we were not so good at bird spotting, we did know how to spot and find geocaches.
+Unfortunately, we were short on time, so we only managed to search for three.

 Here’s a map that shows all the geocaches you could find on Utsira.